-Have you thought about bringing your class to visit their local library?
+Have you thought about bringing your class or group to visit their local library?

 We would like as many children as possible to know about and benefit from our services.
 We aim to support children's educational and leisure needs by: